-Ineffective idealism is dogmatic.
-Dogma is not subject to compromise or questioning.
-Something that can't be compromised can't gain consensus.
-Something that can't be questioned can't be evolved and adapted over time.
-How might one recognize where idealism is slipping into dogma?
-One way is to watch out for clichés that try to give the impression of wisdom but only replace important nuances with false clarity.
 Let's take a saying that is sometimes used to support putting an equity lens on budgeting: "Equity is fairness, equality is sameness."
-This seeks to establish equity (equality of outcomes)15 as the singular definition of fairness and equality as, at best, a counterfeit form of fairness.
-However, most people don't agree.
+This seeks to establish equity (equality of outcomes)2 as the singular definition of fairness and equality as, at best, a counterfeit form of fairness.
+However, most people don't agree with that.
 GFOA has run multiple polls asking people to define "fairness."
-Equity (equality of outcomes) received around 25% to 33% support as the definition of fairness across all polls, while equality (people should be treated the same) was the clear winner with just over half.
-These results are consistent with broader psychological research into how people define fairness.
-Further, a little thought experiment will easily expose this cliché as false.
-Imagine if you were to ask someone: Do the following propositions represent fairness?
+Equity (equality of outcomes) received around 25 percent to 33 percent support as the definition of fairness across all polls, while equality (people should be treated the same) was the clear winner with just over half.3 These results are consistent with broader psychological research into how people define fairness.4 Further, a little thought experiment will easily expose this cliché as false.
+Imagine if you were to ask someone: do the following propositions represent fairness?